Nadia Abu El Haj: Other scholarship

 Abu El-Haj's more recent scholarship explores the field of genetic anthropology through the analysis of projects aimed at reconstructing the origins and migrations of specific populations.
 Analysis is also directed toward the role of for-profit corporations offering genetic ancestry testing.
 How race, diaspora, and kinship intersect, and how genetic origins emerge as a shared concern among those seeking redress or recognition, are predominant themes in the work.

 Reviewing El-Haj's 2012 book, The Genealogical Science: The Search for Jewish Origins and the Politics of Epistemology, geneticist Richard Lewontin, writing in The New York Review of Books, described her as a "genetic determinist" not in the "usual sense" but because she writes that "fundamental aspects of who one is are determined by one's past" and that "who we really are collectively and individually is given by and legible in biological data."
 He proposes that a term such as "biological determinism" might be coined to describe her attitude despite her assertion that although the choice to act or not act on the available information about our ancestry, which she describes as telling us who we "really are" is a matter of free choice.

+In 2022, Abu El-Haj published Combat Trauma: Imaginaries of War and Citizenship in Post-9/11 America (Verso).
+The book examines how understandings of post-traumatic stress disorder changed from the Vietnam War to the post-9/11 period, and argues that public attention to soldiers' trauma has overshadowed the people killed by American military action abroad.
+In a review for The Washington Post, Lyle Jeremy Rubin praised the book but questioned how its argument would apply to veterans who did not share the author's political views.